dsparling/go-business-creditcard/README.md

 ## Examples

-[Example.go][example] is a sort of hello world for go-business-creditcard and should get you started for the barebones necessities of using the package.
+[Example.go](https://github.com/dsparling/go-business-creditcard/blob/master/examples/example.go) is a sort of hello world for go-business-creditcard and should get you started for the barebones necessities of using the package.

 	cd examples
 	go run example.go